Pros and Cons of a Washer-Dryer Combo

 - Washing performance roughly matches that of a comparable stand-alone washing machine, especially when compared to a front-loading washing machine.
-Natural laundry pods will work perfectly on this type of machine, as will most types of leading brand liquid detergents, powder detergents and natural laundry detergents.
+Laundry pods will work perfectly on this type of machine, as will most types of leading brand liquid detergents, powder detergents and green laundry detergents.

 - You'll save on space over two separate appliances.
 A combo washer-dryer, naturally, takes half the space of separate appliances.

 - You could use either the wash or dryer function separately; they don't have to be combined.
 If you prefer to hand wash some delicate garments or baby clothes and then have them dry in your machine, it can be done.
 Same thing if you prefer to wash your clothes on any cycle in the washer and then air dry them.

 - Purchase and running costs are roughly equivalent to owning a separate front load washer and condenser dryer.
 The quantity of energy consumed when using on or the other is going to be similar.

 - The dryer component can only dry around half the capacity of the washer.
 So if you washed a big load of baby clothes or winter clothes, then you would have to dry them in two different cycles.

 - They can use a staggering amount of water for drying - up to 210 litters on some machines – as the dryer's condenser mechanism uses water from the tap for cooling.
 This is in addition to the water used for washing.
 So it can be said that they are very wasteful of water.

 - However, heat-pump washer dryer combos are now available which don't use any water to dry, but their cost is pretty steep.